nicholas art gallery naggar (1)

 Trained as an artist and a lawyer, his main interest was literature, philosophy, archaeology, and especially art.

 Roerich was also a dedicated activist for the cause of preserving art and architecture during times of war.
-He gave legal recognition to the idea that cultural objects are important and should not be used for military purposes, neither be destroyed in a war.
+He gave legal recognition to the idea that cultural objects are important and should not be used for military purposes, nor be destroyed in a war.
 It was called the Roerich Pact.

 roerich pact